albertodonato/lmetrics/README.md

 LMetrics requires a config file which describes metrics, log files and rule files used to parse them.

-By default it looks for a `lmetrics.yaml` file in the current dir.
-The config file contains something like this:
+It must be passed a config file in yaml format, describing metrics and mapping rules to log files to parse.
+Here's an example of the format:

 ```yaml
 metrics: